 Sports -Students in the 6th, 7th, and 8th grades who wish to participate during an athletic season will be required to have a medical physical and permission to participate slip before being allowed to try out for a team.
-The following sports are offered during the school year: volleyball, basketball, soccer, cheerleading, softball, baseball, cross country.
+The following sports are offered during the school year: girls volleyball, boys and girls basketball, boys and girls soccer and baseball.
+Please check the district website for season schedules.